 - Very small homes.
 Properties that are smaller than 50m2 often have a very small re-sale market, so they're considered riskier by lenders.

 - Mining towns.
 Any town that relies on a single industry to survive will be viewed as a high-risk location by lenders.
 In particular, mining is a real boom or bust industry, so while property prices can soar during peak times, if the industry experiences a downturn then prices will plummet.

 - Islands.
 Properties located on islands with boat-only access can also be difficult to find finance for.

-A bank may also decide to restrict lending in a particular area if it decides that it already has too much exposure in that location.
-So if a bank has already approved a large number of mortgages in a specific suburb or even in the one high-rise development, it may not be willing to approve any more loans in the same location.
+A bank may also decide to restrict lending in a particular area if it already has lots of mortgages on properties in the area.
+If a lender has already approved a large number of mortgages in a specific suburb or in the same high-rise development, it may not be willing to approve any more loans in the same location.

 What do postcode restrictions mean for borrowers?

 The biggest disadvantage of these postcode restrictions is that they make it harder for borrowers to break into the property market.
 With access to low-LVR loans only, you’ll need to save a larger deposit before you can qualify for a loan.